Telephone: 01206 760780

 Disclosure refers to the declaration of information, and relies upon a prospective Client being transparent during their involvement with an Insurer.
 On the contrary, non-disclosure describes an act whereby a Client withholds relevant information.
 The latter ultimately compromises the legal and professional stance of an Insurer, and it also places the Policyholder in a worse off position than if they had taken due care to avoid misrepresentation.

-As Brokers, our responsibility is to:
+As insurance brokers, our responsibility is to:

 Assess the customer’s demands and needs, whilst explaining to the Customer his duty to disclose all circumstances material, and the consequences of any failure to make such a disclosure, both before the insurance contract commences, and throughout the duration of the contract.
 As a Broker, we are to take account of the information that the Customer discloses.